Bambaata Marley

-Personal life
+Early life

 Bambaata Marley spent his early years in Jamaica before moving to Miami, Florida.
-He currently resides in Los Angeles, California.

 Career

-Bambaata Marley debuted in 2009 with the single "Live It Inna Fear", produced by Damian Marley.
+Bam Marley debuted in 2009 with the single "Live It Inna Fear", produced by Damian Marley.

 In 2010, he collaborated with his cousin Jo Mersa Marley on the single "My Girl".

 In 2011, he collaborated with his father Ziggy Marley, on the song "Changes".

 On 16 September 2015, the music video for his single "Waiting for the War" was released, the music video was awarded a Telly Award for 'Best Online Music Video' and a Telly Awards for 'Craft-Directing Video' by Wayan Palmieri.
 The artwork cover for "Waiting for the War" was a re-creation of Bob Marley's Soul Rebels album cover released by Bob Marley & the Wailers in 1970.

 In 2017, he made his screen debut in the short film Vagabonds starring Danny Glover & Robert Ri'chard.

+Personal life

+He currently resides in Los Angeles, California.